Michael Schumacher ‘Is Fighting’ for His Health, According to Former Ferrari CEO Jean Todt

-German Formula 1 sensation Michael Schumacher was once among the most dominant racers in the world from the mid-’90s to his peak in 2004.
-His ability to race in front of the crowd and keep his position made him a favorite nearly every time he drove onto the track.
-All of this changed in 2013 when Schumacher’s life changed forever.
+German Formula 1 sensation Michael Schumacher was one of the most dominant racers in the world from the mid-’90s to his peak in 2004.
+His ability to race in front of crowds and maintain his position made him a favorite every time he was on the track.
+Tragically, all of this changed in 2013 when Schumacher’s life was altered forever.

 Michael Schumacher makes Formula 1 history

-According to Racing-Reference, Schumacher was once one of the biggest names in Formula 1.
-Debuting in 1991 at 22 years old, Schumacher spent his first two years as a professional building his skillset and getting to know the competition.
-After winning two races in his first two full seasons on the circuit, however, he had his coming-out party in 1994.
+As Racing-Reference reports, Schumacher was once one of the biggest names in Formula 1.
+Debuting in 1991 at 22 years old, the native of Hürth, Germany spent his first two years as a professional building his skillset and getting to know the competition.
+After winning two races in his first two full seasons on the circuit, however, he celebrated a coming-out party in 1994.

-Schumacher won eight races during the 1994 season despite missing two of the races that year.
-While he was already an up-and-comer at the time, this magnificent season showed the world that he wasn’t just a promising racer.
-He was a guarantee.
+Schumacher won eight races during the 1994 season despite missing two of the competitions that year.
+While he was already an up-and-comer at the time, this magnificent season showed the world he wasn’t just a promising racer; he was a guarantee.
 Schumacher followed up his breakout season with a nine-win 1995 campaign.

 While he struggled to recreate that success over the next four years, it doesn’t mean he failed, either.
 Schumacher won 15 races from 1996 to 1999.
-Then, he was back to his old tricks, winning nine races in 2000 and 2001, eleven in 2002, six in 2003, and a mind-numbing 13 wins in 2004.
-He never entirely recreated that magic save for a seven-win 2006 campaign.
+Then, he was back to his old tricks, winning nine races in 2000 and 2001, 11 in 2002, six in 2003, and a mind-numbing 13 wins in 2004.
+The father of two never entirely recreated that magic save for a seven-win 2006 campaign.

-However, after two sub-par racing seasons, Schumacher’s career and life were changed forever after a ski accident left him with brain damage that still hurts him to this day.
+However, after two sub-par racing seasons, Schumacher’s career and life changed forever when a ski accident left him with brain damage that still exists to this day.

-According to The Scotsman, Schumacher was skiing with his son in the French Alps in December 2013 when he hit his head on a rock and suffered from severe brain damage despite wearing a helmet.
-This put an end to his career and Schumacher unable to function on his own.
-It’s been that way ever since.
+According to The Scotsman, Schumacher was skiing with his son in the French Alps in December 2013.
+While descending Méribel’s Combe de Saulire, he hit his head on a rock.
+Schumacher suffered severe brain damage despite wearing a helmet.
+Doctors put him in a medically induced coma, slowly reviving him over a year’s time.
+This put an end to Schumacher’s career as he was paralyzed and confined to a wheelchair.

-Eight years after Schumacher’s near-fatal accident, Todt still speaks about his friend, struggles, and how Schumacher is doing long after the skiing trip that changed his life.
-According to him, Schumacher initially made some progress as he tried to get back to a normal life.
+Eight years after Schumacher’s near-fatal accident, Jean Todt still speaks about his friend.
+According to the former Ferrari team boss, the retired driver initially made some progress as he tried to return to a normal life.
 In recent years, however, Schumacher’s health has taken a turn for the worse.

-Schumacher spent his prime racing for Ferrari, and during that time he developed a close friendship with CEO Jean Todt.
+Schumacher spent his prime racing for Ferrari.
+During that time, he developed a close friendship with Todt.
 As such, Schumacher’s image was used in marketing materials, commercials, and other ad campaigns due to his godly success out on the track.
 As such, when Schumacher nearly lost his life, Todt didn’t just worry about his brand, but his friend.